Our motto for perfecting packaging is: well packed, arrive intact!

 Currently, Sendle doesn’t supply any packaging.
 But, you can take advantage of bulk-buying whatever type of packaging you prefer!
 (We recommend shopping around online or checking out your local office supplier.)

 Avoid heartache and follow our 5-step guide for perfect packaging:

-- Double box your products.
-Place one container inside another, with a cushioning material, such as scrunched up newspaper, in between the two.
-It might feel like overkill, but you’ll thank us later when your fragile items arrive in one piece.
+- Double box your products: place one container inside another with cushioning material (such as scrunched up newspaper or packing peanuts) between the two.
+It may feel like overkill, but you’ll thank us later when your fragile items arrive in one piece.

-- Your packing materials need to be tough and strong as you want a nice hard shell for your products to travel in.
+- Your packing materials need to be tough and strong, as you want a nice hard shell for your products to travel in.

 - Fill empty space to keep things in place and prevent rattling.
 Just as at the cinema, silence is golden.